 Example: Using the Refract material

 The next render is even more complex as the VRayOverride Refract material of the boxes is activated as well.
 From left to right follow: a cyan, a purple and a yellow diffuse color.
-Those materials are set so that when seen through refraction, V-Ray will consider and render the objects with them.
+Those materials are set so that when seen through refraction, V-Ray considers and renders the objects with them.
 As you can see the Reflect materials are still affecting the render image.
 If you take a closer look at the lens' edges you will notice the green reflection, which is actually the that reflect material of the middle boxes.
 While V-Ray had been tracing the rays on the lens' surfaces, those polygons on the edges had first captured a reflection, so that's why there are green traces.